romgar/presentations/djangocon_2015.md

 - Trying to resolve a problem that takes ages at the end
 - Hard to diagnostise
-- Ask for help, do some breaks.
+- Ask for help, do some breaks
+- Crazy example (Django on Desktop)

 ---